 Article XIIIA, Article XIIIB and Propositions 1A, 2, 22, 30, 39, 46, 51, 55, 98, 111 and 218 were each adopted as measures that qualified for the ballot pursuant to the State's initiative process.
-From time to time, other initiative measures could be adopted, further affecting Participants' revenues or their ability to expend revenues.
+From time to time, other initiative measures could be adopted, further affecting the Participant's revenues or its ability to expend revenues.